asouleles/WEAN/README.md

 ## Contact

-Please contact Angelos Souleles (angelossouleles at gmail.com) or Elissavet Ganiatsou (eganiat at gmail.com) if you have any further questions/suggestions.
+Please contact Angelos Souleles (angelossouleles at gmail.com) or Elissavet Ganiatsou (eganiatsou at gmail.com) if you have any further questions/suggestions.